imazen/imageflow/imageflow_abi/README.md

 ### Generating the dynamic library

-Run `cargo build --release` and look for `target/release/libimageflowrs`
+Run `cargo build --release` and look for `target/release/libimageflow`

-### This will eventually be renamed to libimageflow
+### This was previously libimageflowrs

+Until the C component was renamed imageflow_c

 Right now, 'libimageflow' is overloaded, as libimageflow.a/dll/dylib is the C portion of the library.